 Mark: Yeah, I would encourage people, go to leanstartup.co.
 Eric's new book, The Startup Way, October 17th, I believe, is the release date.
 You can preorder that.
 Sometimes books sneak out a day or two early through [laughs] the Amazon supply chain.Again, the new book, The Startup Way, and our guest today, again, has been Eric Ries.
 Eric, thank you so much for talking with us today.

-Eric: It's always a pleasure.Please post a comment and join the discussion.
+Eric: It's always a pleasure.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.